3.14.2. Rules for adding attributes to ground transport items

 You do not need to add explanatory annotations to stop names (to indicate that the stop is the last one on the route or that passengers can only get on/off there).

-The name for the map caption is specified if it differs from the official name, such as if there are words that should be abbreviated according to the general naming rules (see Section 126.96.36.199.
-Types of names: General rules ).
+The "caption on map" name is only specified if it differs from the official name.
+For example, if there are words that should be abbreviated in accordance with the general naming rules (see Section 188.8.131.52.
+Name types: general rules).
 Caption names should match the name used on route signage as closely as possible.

-For “Also known as, historical” names, you should include the official transport stop code if it is used in passenger services (such as SMS services that send information about the next route).
+For “Also known as, historical” names, the official transport stop code can be used if it is used in passenger services (such as SMS services informing about upcoming transport).
 In this case, the transport stop code will usually appear on the route signage for that stop.
 You can also enter different variations on the proper name if they are listed in the official name field separated by slashes (“/”).

 In the “Routes” fields, enter the route number for each type of transport that uses that stop.Attention.